-Paul and Lizzie were of French-Canadian descent.
 Paul and his parents (Peter and Frances) were born in Canada.
 Lizzie’s parents were born in Canada, but Lizzie’s place of birth has been recorded as Canada; St. Albans, Vermont; and Montpelier, Vermont.
 Lizzie’s father’s name was Paul and her mother’s name has been recorded as Roseanne Bul.2

 Being a French-Canadian immigrant presented language challenges.
-To quote Thomas LaForest in “Our French-Canadian Ancestors”: ‘A beautiful French name in an Anglo-Saxon’s mouth was usually massacred, with no malice aforethought’.
+To quote Thomas LaForest in “Our French-Canadian Ancestors”: ‘A beautiful French name, in an Anglo-Saxon’s mouth, was usually massacred with no malice aforethought’.
 This happened in our family–Champoux became Shampoo; D’aoust became Dow–and Pelaquin became Pelican-or Piliken.4

 Because of this, French-Canadian immigrants often gave the English translation of their name rather than the French version–although after they began having children, they often reverted back to the original French form of their name.
 In our family, Beauchamp became Fairfield; LeBlanc became White; Boulanger became Baker–and Lac became Lake.
 Add to this the fact that those who recorded vital records back in that time were usually folks who had been given that job due to political influences–many were barely literate.
 This helps to explain why these names were so butchered in the records of the past--and makes finding these folks such a challenge.4